timhul/ClassicSim/README.md

 # Known issues

+* Most procs have a 5% placeholder proc rate (you can change the 'rate' attribute in the .xml files)
 * Item lists are incomplete (these are manually added for now)
 * Some MC items have the wrong patch availability (a number of items in MC were added after 1.0)
 * Tooltip for Protection talent Improved Shield Block is incorrect